Also known as

 What does it look like?

-Erect, much branched, almost leafless, deciduous shrub to 2.5 m with a woody rootstock.
+Erect, much branched, almost leafless, deciduous shrub (<2.5 m) with a woody rootstock.
 Silky-hairy young twigs mature into woody, flexible green stems that are 5-ribbed and hairless.
 Leaves are divided into three sections (each 5-20 mm) that readily fall off the stems.
-Single or paired, golden-yellow (occasionally reddish), pea-like flowers (15-25mm) are produced from September to April and are followed by oblong green pods (30-60 mm) that turn black as they mature and eventually disperse seeds explosively, leaving empty coils hanging from the plant.
-Broom is a common sight from Taupo in the North Island, right down to Southland.
+Single or paired, golden-yellow (occasionally reddish), pea-like flowers (15-25mm, Sep-Apr) are followed by oblong green pods (30-60 mm) that turn black as they mature and eventually disperse seeds explosively, leaving empty coils hanging from the plant.

 Are there any similar species?